69 Squadron (Israel): Yom Kippur War

-Three days into the war 69 Squadron had lost six aircraft, four airmen had been killed and four became prisoners of war.
+Three days into the war, 69 Squadron had lost six aircraft.
+Four airmen had been killed and four became prisoners of war.
 The detailed planning and extensive training undertaken before the war had gone to waste and the sustained campaign required to defeat enemy air defences was abandoned in the face of Egyptian and Syrian advances.
 Nevertheless, it had been the close air support provided by the IAF that helped Israeli troops on the ground to stem the tide and eventually go on the offensive, first in the north and later in the south.

 October 10 saw the Hammers strike the Egyptian air base at Quweisna, while two Syrian MiGs were claimed on the northern front.
-The next day saw the IDF push into Syria, and 69 Squadron was at hand striking fuel depots, SAM sites and the air bases at Dumayr, Nasiriya and Damascus.
+The next day the IDF pushed into Syria, and 69 Squadron was at hand striking fuel depots, SAM sites and the air bases at Dumayr, Nasiriya and Damascus.
 One aircraft was lost over Lebanon, where its crew were interned until the end of the war.
-Syria was the primary target for air base strikes on October 12 and 13 as well.
-Yoram Agmon and Daniel Whittman claimed two aerial victories, one on each of these two days, but the squadron lost another aircraft on October 14, possibly the result of friendly fire on the southern front, though the crew was rescued.
-The same day witnessed the IAF begin receiving attrition replacements from USAF stocks.
+Syria was the primary target for air base strikes on October 12 and 13.
+Yoram Agmon and Daniel Whittman claimed two aerial victories, one on each of these two days.

+The squadron lost another aircraft on October 14, possibly the result of friendly fire on the southern front, with the crew rescued.
+The same day the IAF began receiving attrition replacements from USAF stocks.
 These Phantoms were delivered in their darker Southeast Asia scheme and rushed into service without repainting, gaining the name "Toads".
-To ease maintenance, most were retained by 69 Squadron which transferred several of its airframes to 201 Squadron.
+To ease maintenance, most were retained by 69 Squadron, which transferred several of its airframes to 201 Squadron.

 Unlike Israeli aircraft, the new aircraft were equipped with TISEO targeting equipment, allowing them to launch the AGM-65 Maverick, another component of the American airlift.
 69 Squadron was therefore entrusted with the introduction of the Maverick into Israeli service.
 No training flights were flown, the first launch occurring in combat, against a Syrian-held bunker on the Hermon.
 Some 50 missiles were launched in the course of the war.
-69 Squadron continued hammering Syrian infrastructure and Egyptian air bases in the following days, and on October 16 Yoram Agmon shot down a Syrian MiG-21 to become to only pilot to achieve ace status while flying with the squadron.
+69 Squadron continued hammering Syrian infrastructure and Egyptian air bases in the following days.
+On October 16, Yoram Agmon shot down a Syrian MiG-21 to become to only pilot to achieve ace status while flying with the squadron.
 The Hammers flew their final air base strike of the war on October 20, striking the EAF air base at Khutamiyah.
 Pilot Doodi Zait and navigator Yoram Rubinstein were hit by a SAM and forced to ejected, becoming POWs in Egypt.